wso2/integrator-connector-store/.docs/VERCEL-BUILD-WARNINGS.md

 ## 📝 Summary

-We've successfully **fixed all critical warnings** using npm overrides.
+We've successfully **fixed all critical build errors and warnings**:

+1. **ESLint 9 Incompatibility** (CRITICAL BUILD ERROR) - Downgraded to ESLint 8.57.1 for CRA compatibility
+2. **Memory Leak (inflight)** (CRITICAL WARNING) - Replaced with maintained fork
+3. **Deprecated Packages** (WARNINGS) - Updated via npm overrides (glob, rimraf, svgo, etc.)

 The remaining warnings are **harmless artifacts** from Create React App's outdated dependency tree.
 Your application builds successfully and is **production-ready**.

-**Key Takeaway**: The warnings look scary, but most are false alarms from CRA's old dependencies.
-We've fixed everything that matters for performance, security, and compatibility.
+**Key Takeaway**: ESLint 9 has breaking changes that fail CRA builds - we must use ESLint 8 until CRA v6 is released or migrate to Vite.
+Other warnings look scary, but are false alarms from CRA's old dependencies.
+We've fixed everything that matters for functionality, performance, security, and compatibility.

-**Builds**: ✅ Working
-**Warnings**: ⚠️ Reduced by 65%
-**Critical Issues**: ✅ Zero
-**Production**: ✅ Ready to deploy
+**Builds**: ✅ Compiling successfully on Vercel **Critical Build Errors**: ✅ Fixed (ESLint downgraded) **Critical Warnings**: ✅ Fixed (memory leak resolved) **Production**: ✅ Ready to deploy